-With lawyers practicing in Washington, DC, Brussels, Seoul and other global trade capitals, and our strategic affiliation with MWE China Law Offices, McDermott’s International Trade team helps clients navigate the increasingly complex trade landscape.
+With lawyers practicing in Washington, DC, Brussels and other global trade capitals, McDermott’s International Trade team helps clients navigate the increasingly complex trade landscape.
 An integral part of the Firm for more than 30 years, we have extensive experience in every dimension of international trade and cross-border strategies, including all aspects of trade policy, trade negotiations, the General Agreement on Tariffs and Trade (GATT), the World Trade Organization (WTO) agreements, and the more than 400 bilateral and regional free trade agreements (FTAs) that are currently in force or in negotiations worldwide.

 We also provide comprehensive counsel and representation to clients on export controls, trade and economic sanctions, anti-boycott rules, customs regulations and requirements, and import relief actions, including antidumping, countervailing duty and safeguard matters, in the United States, the European Union and Member States, China, and many other countries.